zack686/Cloud_A2/README.md

 python 3.8.9

 ## API Documentation
-Swagger is running on http://127.0.0.1:5000/docs
+Swagger is running on http://localhost:5000/docs

-## Set up the .env file
+## Set up .env file
 Please create a .env file using the following variable names.
 Replace IP and PORT with the actual IP address and Port number of the couchDB node
-Need to use unimelb VPN to connect to DB
+Need to use unimelb VPN to connect to DB.

 DEBUG=TRUE
 FLASK_ENV=development